rsm-wew068/music-generation/README.md

 2. **Task 2: Unconditioned Symbolic Generation** (`symbolic_unconditioned.ipynb`)
    - **Dataset**: MIDI files from various sources (classical, jazz, pop)
    - **Approach**: Traditional ML with chord progression and melody extraction
+   - **Training Workflow**: All models (Markov chain, RNN/LSTM) are trained from scratch on the dataset; no pre-trained models or fine-tuning are used in this task.
    - **Features**:
      - Chord estimation from pitch classes
      - Melody extraction (highest pitch per time segment)